Glycerol-2-phosphatase

+The enzyme characterised from bakers' yeast hydrolyses glycerol 2-phosphate to glycerol and orthophosphate.
+The enzyme has also been found in cotton fibre.
+A genomics study has been done.

-This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric monoester bonds.
+This enzyme is a hydrolase, specifically one acting on phosphoric monoester bonds.
 The systematic name is glycerol-2-phosphate phosphohydrolase.
 Other names in common use include β-glycerophosphatase, β-glycerophosphate phosphatase, and 2-glycerophosphatase.